Pop Music Theory

 theory is all about answering those questions.

-lessons from other music theory Web sites:
+other music theory Web sites:

 Pop music emphasis.
 Much of the basic theory of "popular" music